nautobot/nautobot-app-ssot/docs/user/integrations/ipfabric.md

 leaves it alone.
 Which of the two is kept is not defined, so it is worth resolving the duplicate in Nautobot rather than relying on the sync to pick.

+**Long names.** A VLAN name longer than the 255 characters Nautobot holds is truncated, and the full value is reported in the job log.
+The VLAN itself is still synced, since its identity does not depend on the name.

 ## Interface Addresses

 An Interface carries every address IP Fabric reports for it, each synced as its own IP Address in Nautobot.
 Three tables are read: `technology.addressing.managed_ip_ipv4` and `managed_ip_ipv6` for the addresses configured on the interface, and `technology.fhrp.group_members` for FHRP virtual addresses.
 So a secondary address, an HSRP or VRRP virtual address, and IPv6 alongside IPv4 all reach Nautobot, which is what lets a template render them from Nautobot data.